k-donn/plasmoid-wunderground/README.md

 ## Running

-Supply the name of the weatherstation (ie. [KGADACUL1](https://www.wunderground.com/dashboard/pws/KGADACUL1)) to the config by right clicking on the widget.
+Supply the name of the weatherstation (ie. [KGADACUL1](https://www.wunderground.com/dashboard/pws/KGADACUL1)) to the applet by clicking `Configure Wunderground`

 ## TODO

--   [ ] Require configuration before loading
+-   [ ] Add compact representation for tray and fullRepresentation for desktop